-Title IX regulations have long permitted school districts to segregate male and female students in separate but comparable toilet, shower, and locker room facilities.22 The legal issue presented by transgender students is how to define "male" or "female" when a student's expressed gender identity does not match the student's assigned sex at birth.
+Title IX regulations have long permitted school districts to segregate male and female students in separate but comparable toilet, shower, and locker room facilities.22 The legal issue presented by transgender students is how to define "male" or "female" when a student's consistently expressed gender identity does not match the student's assigned sex at birth.
 The Title IX statute and regulations were not designed to answer this question when they were adopted in the 1970s.
+As federal agencies with enforcement authority under Title IX, however, OCR and DOJ's 2021 guidance cites a district's refusal to allow a transgender student to use the restroom according to the student's gender identity as an example of sex-based discrimination.23

-Due to this uncertainty, the issue of a transgender student's legal right to access sex-specific facilities based on gender identity has been litigated in many states.
-The legal trend strongly supports a student's right to use the facilities corresponding to the student's gender identity.
+The issue of a transgender student's legal right to access sex-specific facilities based on gender identity has been litigated in many states, where most federal courts have found in favor of a student's right to use facilities corresponding to the student's gender identity.

-In the first major case to address this issue, Gavin Grimm, a transgender male student in Virginia, challenged a school district policy that required him to use unisex facilities rather than the communal boys' restroom.
-In 2020, the Fourth Circuit Court of Appeals held that the school district's policy violated Title IX and the Equal Protection Clause.23 Numerous other federal courts have similarly ruled in favor of transgender student rights, particularly in the wake of the U.S. Supreme Court's decision in Bostock.24 OCR and DOJ's 2021 guidance cites a district's refusal to allow a transgender student to use the restroom according to the student's gender identity as an example of sex-based discrimination within the federal agencies' enforcement authority under Title IX.25
+In the first major case to address this issue, a transgender male student in Virginia challenged a school district policy that required him to use gender-neutral facilities rather than the communal boys' restroom.
+In 2020, the Fourth Circuit Court of Appeals held that the school district's policy violated Title IX and the Equal Protection Clause.
+24 Other federal courts have similarly ruled in favor of transgender student rights, particularly in the wake of the U.S. Supreme Court's decision in Bostock.
+25 In 2022, however, the Eleventh Circuit Court of Appeals ruled that a Florida district's policy for transgender students did not violate equal protection or Title IX.
+26 The district's policy stated that no student would be required to use the bathroom that corresponded with their biological sex, and the district provided gender-neutral bathrooms as an alternative.
+If the Florida student who was denied use of the communal boys' bathroom under this policy pursues his case in the U.S. Supreme Court, the Court may issue a ruling that would impact public schools and transgender students across the country.